 About the future of SolReSol: The Project – getting closer to 100% translation fidelity

 This program is a result of hundreds of hours of hard work, and there is still a lot to be done.
 SolReSol: The Project is free and will always be.
 If you want to support it, please donate using this button:

 If you would like to support an aspiring independent developer and donate more than $19, you will gain Early Adopter status, which gives you an unlimited lifetime access to all my future games and apps – do not forget to include your email address to get the latest news.

 Also, your donation will help us to get one step closer to full SolReSol morphology support and system of synonyms and educational tools that will simplify translation from English into SolReSol.
 Developing, programming and designing SolReSol: The Project with its 2660 words has been a gargantuan task by itself, but enriching its vocabulary with thousands of synonyms and grammar inflexions seems is an even more challenging goal.

-Once we have reached $525 (SolReSol), three things will happen:
+Since we have just reached $525 (SolReSol), look forward to these things in 2019: